kolserdav/conhos-cli/docs/en/docs/TROUBLESHOOTING.md

 In another browser or console window, close the instance of the program executing the commands: `deploy`, `logs` or `exec`.

+> If something happens that you are absolutely sure you don't have any windows open, but it still happens.
+Then the process on the server probably froze.
+If this is still observed an hour after the incident [write to us](/contacts).

 ---